- Home

 - We must respond to you request within one month, although, depending on the complexity and number of requests, the period can be extended for another two months.

 - It is our duty to inform you of how to exercise these rights and ensure that the necessary means are available.
 We cannot deny you the right to exercise your rights for the sole reason of choosing other means.
-If your request is submitted by electronic means, we will do our best to provide the information by these same means, unless you ask us to do otherwise.
+If the request is submitted by electronic means, the information will be provided by these means whenever possible, unless you ask us to do otherwise.

-- If, for any reason, your request is denied, we will inform you of the reasons within a maximum period of one month, and remind you that you may file a claim with a competent Control Authority.
+- If, for any reason, your request is not granted, we will inform you, within a maximum period of one month, of the reasons and of the possibility of filing a claim with a competent Control Authority.

 To make it easier for you to exercise your rights, the links to the corresponding forms are included below: